odoo/documentation/content/applications/finance/expenses.rst

 Re-invoice expenses to customers
 ================================

+If an expense is to be reimbursed by a customer and not the company, the expense can be automatically charged to the customer.
+This is done by first referencing the :abbr:`SO (Sales Order)` the expense should be applied to when creating the expense.

-If expenses are tracked on customer projects, expenses can be automatically charged back to the customer.
-This is done by creating an expense report, then creating a sales order with the expensed items on it.
-Then, managers approve the expense report, and the accounting department posts the journal entries.
-Finally, the customer is invoiced.
+The next steps are the same as if the expense is being reimbursed by the company instead of a customer.
+The expense or expenses are placed on an expense report, and then the expense report is submitted for approval.
+Next, managers approve the expense report, and the accounting department post the journal entry.

+Finally, once the expense report is posted to a journal, the expense then appears on the :abbr:`SO (Sales Order)` that was referenced when the expense was first created.

+The sales order can then be invoiced, thus invoicing the customer for the expense.

 Setup
 -----